anthonyjwwong/react-todo-weather-app/README.md

 ## Weather/Todo App
-This is just the weather and todo app in one project using React.
+This is a Todo App and Weather App joined into one.
+I'm creating this knowledge to solidify the basic knowledge of React.

 ## Libraries used (currently):
 Font-awesome